-Much of what goes on in classrooms can be described as assessment, and assessment takes place in each stage of learning: activating, acquiring, and applying.
-Assessment at each stage benefits both students and teachers.
+Much of what goes on in classrooms can be described as assessment, and assessment takes place in each of the three stages of learning: activating, acquiring, and applying.
+Assessment at each stage benefits students and teachers.

-Assessment during the activating stage prepares both teachers and students for the learning process, identifying gaps and strengths in student prior knowledge, and stimulating student interest in new topics.
+Assessment during the activating stage prepares both teachers and students for the learning process, identifying gaps and strengths in student prior knowledge, and informing future instruction.

-Assessment during the acquiring stage provides feedback as learning takes place, and allows teachers and students to make adjustments to strategies and activities.
-Well-timed, meaningful feedback as they are learning helps students improve their practice and reach their learning goals.
+Assessment during the acquiring stage provides feedback as

+learning takes place, and allows teachers and students to make adjustments to strategies and activities.
+Well-timed, meaningful feedback as they are learning helps students improve the quality of their work and reach their learning goals.
+Assessment at this stage also allows for the gathering of evidence of student learning.

-Assessment during the applying stage focuses on growth and achievement, and provides opportunities for students to apply new understandings in meaningful and authentic ways.
+Assessment during the applying stage focuses on students using new understandings in meaningful and authentic ways.
 Authentic tasks are those that have worthwhile purposes and replicate as closely as possible the context in which knowledge, values, or skills will be applied beyond the classroom.
 Ideally, students should demonstrate their learning, and the relevance and importance of their learning, for real audiences and real purposes.

-Information gathered at each of the three stages of learning may be used for reporting to parents and administrators, and is useful for teacher reflection regarding changes and adaptations to learning strategies, and in the selection of student learning resources.
+Information gathered at each of the three stages of learning is useful for teacher and student reflection regarding changes and adaptations to learning strategies, and in the selection of student learning resources.
+(See Figure 2: Assessment at Different Stages of Learning.)